kTag/ZILAnalysis/Analysis.md

 ## Explorer

 Next I like to focus on exploring the blockchain before the last and most important step, the code.
 You can find a ZIL block explorer here: https://explorer.zilliqa.com/home.
 It's hosted on the mail domain of ZIL so I suppose it can be trusted.
 With sharding you get 2 types of blocks, DS and transaction blocks.
-With a 0.00 TPS it looks like not much is happening on that blockchain.
-Looking at the last 10 blocks there is basically no transaction in any of them that is really worrying.
-From the explorer view it seems that blockchain is dead.
+Looking at the blocks created in the past there is basically no transaction in the vast majority of them, that is really worrying.
+From the explorer view it seems that blockchain is not used.
 You can also notice each block has a miner public key, that's confirming the concept of miner identity.
+This fact alone shows that the creators didn't take into account the fact that miners could be traced and shutdown from this information.

 ## Code